 Virtual analog synthesis

 Early analog electronic instruments comprised a mix of novel instruments and instrument emulation.
-Sampled replicas of many of the vintage analog synthesizers exist as DMI's.
+Sampled replicas of many of these vintage analog synthesizers exist now as DMI's in software form.
 The number of samples needed from the original synthesizer for multi-sampling (to steer clear of pitch shift artifacts) can be quite low, even one sample per octave, so the database can be very compact.

 Beloved analog devices have characteristics which can be more complex than even dense sampling can account for, however.
 And "circuit bending," the practice in which the original circuitry is creatively modified, adds to the catalog of possibilities.
 This has inspired physical modeling of analog instruments, known as virtual analog synthesis, as a means of capturing the sonic behavior of such devices.
-A seminal paper from 2014 presents, "...an analysis of the bass drum circuit from the classic Roland TR-808 Rhythm Composer, based on physical models of the device’s many sub-circuits.
-A digital model based on this analysis... retains the salient features of the original and allows accurate emulation of circuit-bent modification -- complicated behavior that is impossible to capture through black-box modeling or structured sampling."
+An example is the Roland TR-808 Rhythm Composer and its bass drum circuit.
+The instrument’s unique sound has been crucial in recent music and its digital replica retains its identity.
+A seminal paper from 2014 presents a new mathematical approach to recreating "...complicated behavior that is impossible to capture through black-box modeling or structured sampling."
 (Werner, et al., 2014)

 Further topics and readings

-Open Sound Control (OSC) is an alternative protocol which can take the place of MIDI for gesture representation.
-A discussion of its place in creating ever more ‘"intimate’" DMI's is (Wessel & Wright, 2002).

 Several topics which are beyond the scope of this chapter are noted here (in no particular order).
 These are fundamental to traditional and emerging performance practices in which computers are involved:

-Score following with "smart" accompanist software
+Score following with ‘smart’ accompanist software

 Triggering, especially for percussion (by adapted acoustic instruments)